sealfur/sealfur-com/src/about.md

 science, journalism and broadcasting, digital product design and development.
 His work focuses on how digital products impact the world;
 from the way they are constructed to the way they are used.

+You might enjoy perusing [a collection of my profiles on more social services](/me).

 ### First-person, approachable version